 Callaway Hybrids News Reviews and Buyers Guide

 Callaway have a good range of rescue clubs that will suite all ranges of golfers.
-The X Hot hybrid is designed for the mass market and is so easy to hit you will want to use it from everywhere.
-It is available in four loft options so you can replace any number of long irons.
-The standard X Hot is available in mens and ladies.
+The Big Bertha is designed for all golfers and is so easy to hit you will want to use it from everywhere.
+It is available in five loft options so you can replace any number of long irons.

 Callaway have also produced the X Utility Prototype hybrid club which has been used so successfully on the tour and most famously it was used by Ernie Els when he won the Open at Royal Lytham.
 The club was only going to be a prototype however it was gaining momentum with lots of tour players wanting one and from this Callaway decided to add the club to the range.

 It has a slimmer back than a regular hybrid but it is really easy to use and gets the ball into the air really quickly.
-It is available in three loft options and we would suggest that a lower handicap or professional would choose this club whereas the higher handicapper would stick with the X Hot hybrid.
+It is available in three loft options and we would suggest that a lower handicap or professional would choose this club whereas the higher handicapper would stick with the Big Bertha hybrid.